How much does a cat cost?

 Frequently asked questions

-Vet consultation fees vary based on the vet and the practice.
+Veterinary fees in the UK can vary in price, depending on the specific veterinary practice you visit, its location, and the type of treatment your pet requires.
+Some vets offer healthcare plans that provide your pet with routine treatments, annual vaccinations, and discounts on checkups.
 Our guide to vet consultation fees and treatment prices can help you estimate how much owning a cat might cost you in vet trips.

 Browse our guides